oren/oren.github.io/python/README.md

 * Requirements: a laptop

 ## 1. Do this
-Open the terminal, copy the code below into my_program.py file and run 'python my_program.py'
+Open the terminal, copy the code below into my_program.py file and run `python my_program.py`.

 You should see OK: